hapax/hapax.github.io/assets/qgrav.md

 *In quantum gravity, there are no local observables.*
 </span>

-There is another way of arriving at this conclusion, involving Einstein's theory of *general relativity*.
+In fact, this conclusion is already suggested by Einstein's *classical* theory of gravity, general relativity.
-In Newtonian gravity, spacetime is a sort of fixed arena where objects float around and exert forces on each other.
+In Newtonian gravity, spacetime is a sort of fixed arena where objects float around and exert forces on each other, and gravity is just another force.
-Gravity is a force just like electromagnetism or friction.
-Einstein had the profound realization that gravity is not a real force at all.
+Einstein had the profound realization that gravity is not a real force at all!
 Rather, *gravity is the shape of space*.
 Conversely, *space is shaped by matter.*
 In the immortal words of John Wheeler:

 <span style="padding-left: 20px; display:block">
-*Spacetime tells matter how to move and matter tells spacetime how to curve.*
+*Spacetime tells matter how to move; matter tells spacetime how to curve.*
 </span>

-So,
+So, the

 #### Strong coupling